3cdn/wp/README.md

 As of now, we only support up to 25MB files.
 This will change very soon but this gives us time to optimize our platform and make it even better before large files get supported.

 ## What regions are supported?
-We currently have storage nodes in Europe, US-Central and Singapore.
-But don't worry,
+We currently have storage nodes in Europe, United States, Asia and Africa.
+But don't worry, more is coming soon!